steveiliop56/tinyauth-docs/docs/contributing.md

 ## Install requirements

-Although you will not need the requirements in your machine since the development will happen in docker, I still recommend to install them because this way you will not have import errors, to install the go requirements, run:
+Although you will not need the requirements in your machine since the development will happen in docker, I still recommend to install them because this way you will not have import errors.
+To install the go requirements run:

 ```sh
 go mod tidy